-Rotating topics focused on the art and architecture or art historical theory and methods from western or non-western cultures.
+(Varies, Contact Department Head) Rotating topics focused on the art and architecture or art historical theory and methods from western or non-western cultures.
 An emphasis is placed on understanding art in context, critical thinking, and building skills of visual literacy as well as oral and written communication.
 May be repeated for credit.

-ART-299 Introduction to Research in Art
+ART-299 Introduction to Research in Art (1.00-3.00 cr.)

-This course will provide opportunities for freshmen and sophomores to pursue original research in the field of art.
+(Fall and Spring, Course Offered Every Year) This course will provide opportunities for freshmen and sophomores to pursue original research in the field of art.
 In conjunction with a faculty member, the student will formulate and execute a research project at an intermediate level of complexity.
 The project will require a culminating experience appropriate to the field of artistic study, such as a paper or artistic object or performance and a presentation or exhibition.
 A research proposal form completed by the student and the faculty mentor is required.
 Prerequisites: ART-101, ART-110 and ART-221 or ART-222.